corrode/corrode.github.io/content/podcast/_index.md

 description = "This is 'Rust in Production', a podcast about companies who use Rust to shape the future of infrastructure.
 We follow their journey in pursuit of more reliable and efficient software as they solve some of the most challenging technical problems in the world."
 +++

-## Exploring Rust in the Real World
+## Real-World Stories of Companies Using Rust in Production

 Rust is renowned for its exceptional safety and speed, but the real-world stories of companies using it in production often remain untold.
 This podcast